 The above ring is a true stand out for Alexandrites.
 The center gem weighs 1ct and is accompanied by a Stone Group Labs report stating that the gem is natural and likely Brazilian in origin.
 The left photo shows the gem in pure outdoor light, the center photo is mixed lighting, and the right photo is under an open flame.
 This gem displays a very strong 90-95% color change and is coupled with a medium-dark tone so that the gem is bright and lively.
 This is one of the finest Alexandrite rings we have sold in my year tenure at FWCJ.

 We are the Seattle areas premier source for Alexandrite and other colored stones.
-If you are looking for Alexandrite in Federal Way or the Seattle Metro Area, be sure to stop by and visit us to shop our collection and learn what we have to offer.
+If you are looking for Alexandrite in Federal Way or the Seattle Metro Area, or need a June Birthstone gift, be sure to stop by and visit us to shop our collection and learn what we have to offer.